tonyedwardspz/tonyedwardspz/blog/_posts/2024/june/2024-06-26-between-the-lines.md

 As a result, as soon as I had control over the choice of paper, I removed the lines and never looked back . . . apart from the occasional flick through 20+ years worth of notebooks.

-It's always a pleasure to read through ideas, project notes, and plans freed from the tyranny of lines.
+It's always a pleasure to read through ideas, project notes, and plans freed from the constrains of two lines.